spraakbanken/mink-backend/documentation/developers-guide.md

 ### Important Concepts

-#### Job Object
+#### Info Object

+An info object is created upon creation of a resource.
+An info object mainly consists of three sub-objects:
+- `resource`: containing general corpus properties like its ID, name in different languages, the resource type and the available source files.
+- `owner`: containing information about the user who created the resource of the resource like the user's ID, name and email adress.
+- `job`: containing information about the most recent Sparv job that was run, e.g. the job status, annotation progress, queue priority etc.

-A job object is created when a user attempts to run a corpus through Sparv.
-It holds information about some general corpus properties, the user who created the job, the annotation process and of course the job status.
-The job object is stored in a json file in the instance directory of the backend and for quicker access it is also cached (using [Memcached](https://memcached.org/)).
-The information is updated upon `/check-status` calls (if any information has changed).
+The info object is stored in a json file in the instance directory of the backend and for quicker access it is also cached (using [Memcached](https://memcached.org/)).
+The information is updated upon `/resource-info` calls (if any information has changed).

 #### Job Queue

 In order to prevent overloading Sparv with too many simultaneous annotation or installation processes the Mink backend has a queuing system.
-When a user attempts to run a corpus through Sparv a job object is created and the job will be added to the job queue.
+When a user attempts to run a corpus through Sparv a job for this resource will be added to the job queue.
 The queue manager will check regularly if there is capacity to run another job and start the annotation or installation process for the next job in line.

 #### Queue Manager